Chudnovsky's Conjecture and the stable Harbourne-Huneke containment: Introduction

 The paper is outlined as follows.
 In the next section we collect necessary notations and terminology, and also recall important results that will be used often later on.
 In Section \ref{sec.stable}, we present our first main result, Theorem \ref{thm.14all}, where the stable containment is derived from one containment.
 In Section \ref{sec.HH}, we showcase our next main results, Theorems \ref{thm.exp.resurgence.general} and \ref{thm.HaHu}, where we establish the stable Harbourne conjecture for a general set of points and the stable Harbourne--Huneke containment for a general set of sufficiently many points.
 The last section of the paper focuses on Chudnovsky's Conjecture.
 In Theorem \ref{thm.Chud}, we prove Chudnovsky's Conjecture for a general set of sufficiently many points.
 We also establish a slightly weaker version of Chudnovsky's Conjecture for a general set of arbitrary number of points; see Theorem \ref{thm.weakChud}.
 As a consequence of this result, we show in Corollary \ref{chud.symbolic} that the defining ideal of a scheme of fat points with a general support and of equal multiplicity (at least 2) satisfies a Chudnovsky-type inequality.

 \begin{acknowledgement} The authors thank Grzegorz Malara and Halszka Tutaj-Gasi\'nska for their suggestion to look at B\"or\"oczky configurations, and Alexandra Seceleanu for pointing to \cite{DHNSST2015}, all of which resulted in Example \ref{example.Bor}.
 We also thank Alexandra Seceleanu for kindly sharing the new version of \cite{DrabkinSeceleanu}, which lead to Example \ref{DrabkinSeceleanu}.
-The authors also thank Justyna Szpond and Tomasz Szemberg for comments on an early draft of this paper.
+We also thank Jack Jeffries for helpful discussions, and Justyna Szpond and Tomasz Szemberg for comments on an early draft of this paper.
+Finally, we thank the referee for their many helpful comments, which in particular lead to consider in what ways our bounds are uniform.
 This project included many Macaulay2 \cite{M2} computations.
 The third named author is partially supported by Louisiana Board of Regents (grant \# LEQSF(2017-19)-ENH-TR-25). \end{acknowledgement}